 The concept of medication-assisted treatment has been in use for decades and you might expect that its use is standard in treatment programs, but that isn’t actually the case.
 There are a lot of centers that do not use methadone or any of the newer medications in long-term treatment.
 Patients may only receive them during detox and usage may be abruptly terminated when withdrawal symptoms disappear.
 But, there is proof that these methods work, so why aren’t they being used more often?

-To learn more about medication assisted treatment and the role it could play in your recovery, call 800-654-0987.
 You can speak with someone who has the knowledge needed to answer all of your question, get recommendations for treatment, and learn more about financing.
 There’s no need to wait.

 Does Medication-Assisted Treatment Work?

 If the treatment isn’t effective, then obviously, there is no problem with its not being offered.
 You certainly wouldn’t feel like you were missing out on something if it appeared that it wasn’t going to benefit you.
 But, medication-assisted treatment does work and there is scientific evidence to back it up.

 In a speech to the Senate Caucus on International Narcotics Control, Dr. Nora Volkow, director of the National Institute on Drug Abuse, reported scientific research linked medication-assisted treatment with the following outcomes:

 - Decrease in drug use

 In addition to the benefits a patient experiences, medication-assisted treatment also has an economic advantage.
 Analysis that traced people in methadone maintenance treatment revealed every dollar spent on the treatment yielded 38 dollars in associated economic benefits, which was seven times more than people previously believed.

 If It Works, Why Isn’t It Being Used?